calebmsword/clone-deep/README.md

 console.log(clonedObj.foo.get() === obj.foo.get());  // false
 ```

-If the customizer returns an object, the default behavior of `cloneDeep` will be overridden, even if the object does not return a `clone` property (in that case, the value will be cloned into the value `undefined`).
+If the customizer returns an object, the default behavior of `cloneDeep` will be overridden, even if the object does not have a `clone` property (in that case, the value will be cloned into the value `undefined`).

 There are many properties that will be observed in the object returned by the customizer:
   - `clone`: What the value will be cloned into.